KUL-recon-lab/course_nucmed_tech/latex/main.md

 1 Gy = 1 \frac{J}{kg}.
 ```

 To quantify (at least approximately) the amount of damage done to living tissue, the influence of the particle type must be included as well.
 E.g. it turns out that 1 J deposited by neutrons does more damage than the same energy deposited by photons.
 To take this effect into account, a quality factor {math}`Q` is introduced.
 Multiplication with the quality factor converts the dose into the dose equivalent.
-Quality factors are given in table [4](#tab:qualfactor).
+Quality factors are given in [](#tab:qualfactor).